WaywardGame/mod-reference/README.md

 You can compile your script with "Ctrl+Shift+B" by default.
 After it is compiled, you will see a bunch of new files in your helloworld directory.
 These are the files Wayward will use.
 If you load Wayward, under "Manage Mods", you will now see your Hello World mod under "Local Mods".

 It's not much of a mod, but it works!
 Please review the *Example* section for a better grasp on what is possible and how to accomplish more in your mods.

+## Debugging

+You can open the developer tools at any time within Wayward by clicking the "Toggle Developer Tools" button located in the bottom of the options menu.
+You can execute arbitrary  code while this menu is opened, log console commands, explore native functions and definitions, inspect UI elements, and more.

+If you want them to start open by default when you run Wayward, you can open the `launch_options.json` file within the root directory of Wayward on Steam, and change the following line: `"devtools": false,` to `"devtools": true,`.

+We would also recommend subscribing to and enabling the "[Developer Tools](https://steamcommunity.com/sharedfiles/filedetails/?id=474819610)" mod, available on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=474819610).
+This mod allows the changing of tiles, spawning of items, creatures, doodads, refreshing stats, noclip, killing all creatures, and more!
+Furthermore, it adds an interface for refreshing mods within the bottom of the options menu while in-game on the fly so you don't have to reload the full game when developing a modification.

 ## Publishing